onthegomap/planetiler/README.md

 Some common arguments:

+- `--output` tells planetiler where to write output to, and what format to write it in.
+For example `--output=australia.pmtiles` creates a pmtiles archive named `australia.pmtiles`.
 - `--download` downloads input sources automatically and `--only-download` exits after downloading
 - `--area=monaco` downloads a `.osm.pbf` extract from [Geofabrik](https://download.geofabrik.de/)
 - `--osm-path=path/to/file.osm.pbf` points Planetiler at an existing OSM extract on disk